 The Microsoft Surface Laptop 2 is the latest addition to the Surface PC family.
 It’s a traditional laptop — the display does not detach from the keyboard, nor does it rotate on a hinge as many other convertible notebooks do.
 However, it’s still a very thin and light notebook, weighing just 2.76 pounds thanks to its all-aluminum casing.

 The Surface Laptop 2 has a 13.5-inch display with a 2,256 x 1,504 resolution.
-It comes with either 8GB or 16GB of RAM, and you can also choose to put either an eighth generation Intel Core i5 or Core i7 processor in the laptop.
+It comes with either 8GB or 16GB of RAM and the eighth generation Intel Core i5 or Core i7 processor.
 It also comes with the full Windows 10 OS.

 You have plenty of storage options on the Surface Laptop 2, ranging from 128GB, 256GB, 512GB, or 1TB SSD drives.
-It also comes in a variety of colors, including Burgundy, Platinum, Cobalt Blue, and Black.
+The device comes in a variety of colors, including Burgundy, Platinum, Cobalt Blue, and Black.

-Ports include a Surface Connect port, a Mini Display Port, a 3.5mm headphone jack, and a USB 3.0 port.
+Ports include a Surface Connect port, a Mini Display port, a 3.5mm headphone jack, and a USB 3.0 port.
 Sadly, there is no USB-C port on the Surface Laptop 2.
 The battery life is supposed to last up to 14.5 hours on a single charge.
-Pricing for the Surface Laptop 2 begins at $999.

 If you want to get a tablet that also works like a PC, the Surface Pro tablets from Microsoft have always been the best bet.
 The newest model is the Surface Pro 6.
 It weighs about 1.7 pounds without the optional Type Cover and comes with a big 12.3-inch display with a resolution of 2,736 x 1,824.